Numerical aspects of Casimir energy computation in acoustic scattering: Numerical methods for computing the Casimir energy in acoustic scattering

-where the Fredholm determinant $\det(V_{k}\tilde{V}_{k}^{-1})$ is well-defined \footnote{The Fredholm determinant is a generalization of a determinant of finite dimensional matrix to finite dimensional linear operator which differ from the identity operator by a trace class operator \cite[Section 6.5.2]{MR2300779}.
-Since the operator $V_{k}\tilde{V}_{k}^{-1} - I$ with $I$ the identity operator is trace-class in the close upper half space \cite[Theorem 1.7]{MR4484208}, the determinant $\det(V_{k}\tilde{V}_{k}^{-1})$ is well-defined.}. and by taking $m = 0$ and $s = 1$ in \eqref{trace formula in terms of the boundary op}, this gives the formula
+using the Fredholm determinant $\det(V_{k}\tilde{V}_{k}^{-1})$ \footnote{The Fredholm determinant is a generalization of a determinant of finite dimensional matrix to finite dimensional linear operator which differ from the identity operator by a trace class operator \cite[Section 6.5.2]{MR2300779}.
+Since the operator $V_{k}\tilde{V}_{k}^{-1} - I$ with $I$ the identity operator is trace-class in the close upper half space \cite[Theorem 1.7]{MR4484208}, the determinant $\det(V_{k}\tilde{V}_{k}^{-1})$ is well-defined.}.
+One has (taking $m = 0$ and $s = 1$ in \eqref{trace formula in terms of the boundary op})